rarimo/unforgettable-sdk/packages/react/README.md

 ## Component: UnforgettableQrCode

-This component renders a QR code inside an `<a>` tag that links to the identity creation or recovery page on Unforgettable.app.
+This component renders a QR code wrapped in an `<a>` tag that links to the identity creation or recovery page on Unforgettable.app.

+### What it does

+- Generates a recovery link using `UnforgettableSdk`.
+- Displays a QR code containing the link.
+- Starts polling for the recovery key.
+- Triggers `onSuccess` or `onError` callbacks when appropriate.

 ### Props